makuachteny/Shell-Navigation/io_redirections_and_filters/README.md

-File 25-acrostic is a script that decodes acrostics that use the first letter of each line
+File 22-users_and_homes is a script that displays all users and their home directories, sorted by users